-What We Know About the Explosion on a London Underground Train
+What to Know About the Explosion on a London Underground Train

 The London Metropolitan Police declared it a terrorist incident after being called to the scene on Friday morning.

-" At present we are aware of a number of people who have suffered injuries" Met Police said in a statement. " It is too early to confirm the cause of the fire, which will be subject to the investigation that is now underway by the Met's Counter Terrorism Command."
+" At present we are aware of a number of people who have suffered injuries" police said in a statement. " It is too early to confirm the cause of the fire, which will be subject to the investigation that is now underway by the Met's Counter Terrorism Command."

-U.K. Prime Minister Theresa May said her thoughts are with the injured commuters and emergency services "who are responding bravely to this terrorist incident."
+British Prime Minister Theresa May is to chair a high level cabinet meeting this afternoon to discuss the incident.
+She sent thoughts to the injured commuters and emergency services "who are responding bravely to this terrorist incident."

 London Mayor Sadiq Khan said he was in contact with the Metropolitan Police and emergency services about terrorist incident.

+He urged Londoners to remain vigilant and calm and will be taking part in the emergency Cobra meeting with the Prime Minister.
+"Our city utterly condemns the hideous individuals who attempt to use terror to harm and destroy our way of life" he says.
+"As London has proven again and again, we will never be intimidated or defeated by terrorism" he said in a statement.

-The London Ambulance Service said that multiple resources were on the scene.
+The London Ambulance Service said that multiple resources were on the scene along with six fire engines, 50 fire crew and specialist officers.